videosdk-live/agents-quickstart/README.md

 The VideoSDK AI Agent framework is a Python SDK that enables AI-powered agents to join VideoSDK rooms as participants.
 This framework serves as a real-time bridge between AI models (like OpenAI, Google Gemini LiveAPI, and AWS) and your users, facilitating seamless voice and media interactions.

+The framework offers two distinct approaches to building AI agents:

+1. **Integrated Real-time Pipelines**: Use providers like Google Gemini Live API for end-to-end, low-latency conversational AI with built-in STT, LLM, and TTS capabilities.

+2. **Cascading Pipelines**: Build custom AI agents by mixing and matching different providers for Speech-to-Text (STT), Large Language Models (LLM), and Text-to-Speech (TTS).
+This approach gives you complete control over your agent's architecture, allowing you to optimize for cost, performance, language support, or specific use cases.

 ### Architecture Overview

 - **Your Backend**: Hosts the Worker and Agent Job that powers the AI agents